You can make code files lighter by applying two techniques:

 Any other order would break something.

-Just make sure to test it before deploying to your live website.
+Just make sure to test it before deploying it to your live website.

 There are lots of minification tools online, including free ones.
-They fall into three main categories:
+Here are a couple of suggestions:

 As I said earlier, minification removes the parts that make code easier to read and review.
 If you ever need to go through minified code, Unminify can make it easily readable.